Simondared/PG278Q-fedora-resolution-fix/README.md

 ## How to Use

 ### Step 1: Prepare the EDID File
 1. Obtain the EDID file (`PG278Q.bin`) for your monitor.
 You can generate it using an NVIDIA card or download it from a reliable source.
-2. Place the EDID file on your Desktop.
+2. Place the EDID file in the same directory as the script or change EDID_SOURCE to its location.

 ### Step 2: Run the Script
 Run the script with: